szczerbi/ConnectFourHackathon/README.md

 4. You can add as many bots as you want in this project - just make a new class that extends the ArtificialPlayer abstract class.
 5. When you're done, build the "ConnectFourBot" project.
-6. Grab the resulting .dll and rename it with your full name.
-One dll per person!
-   (can have multiple bots per dll)
+6. Grab the resulting .dll (will be dumped into ConnectFour/DLLs folder) and rename it with your full name.
+One dll per person! (can have multiple bots per dll)
 7. Submit the .dll here:
 https://advicent.sharepoint.com/:f:/s/AdvicentSocial/EmFDaUKLDDVCrAAk7nSUTw8Bvvk9m3Q5fX9HD6cGoN-Zdg?e=p4fZ83